-As a Catholic, Rights Respecting (Gold) and Welcoming School, all members of our school are valued and have equal opportunities to the curricular, extracurricular and pastoral provisions enabling them to be fully engaged and supported in their learning, able to achieve their full potential.
-Through our whole school ethos, values and mission statement all pupils are treated with respect and dignity and have equal access to all the opportunities that the school offers.
-The teaching strategies equip our pupils with the knowledge, skills and attributes to enable them to make informed choices allowing them to contribute positively to their community, to society as a whole and the economy.
+As a Catholic and Rights Respecting School (Gold), all members of our school community are valued and have equal opportunities to the curricular, extra-curricular and pastoral provisions enabling them to be fully engaged and supported in their learning, able to achieve their full potential.
+Through our whole school ethos, values and mission statement all Students are treated with respect and dignity and have equal access to all the opportunities that the school offers.
+The teaching strategies equip our students with the knowledge, skills and attributes to enable them to make informed choices allowing them to contribute positively to their community, to society as a whole and the economy.
 We believe that learning should be a rewarding and enjoyable experience for everyone within an inclusive environment where diversity is nurtured and celebrated.